mhassan1/yarn-plugin-aws-codeartifact/README.md

 3. Run `yarn` commands.

+## Migration

+To migrate an existing `yarn.lock` file from NPM to AWS CodeArtifact, run `yarn plugin-aws-codeartifact migrate`, then `yarn`.

+The `migrate` command itself only modifies the `yarn.lock` file.
+To verify the lock file updates and to download the packages from the AWS CodeArtifact registry, run `yarn`.

 ## How It Works

 This plugin hooks into Yarn v2 so that any `yarn` commands that may require fetching or publishing packages